 In a certified CME activity, the CME provider has sole control of the content and faculty selection, which must remain balanced and free from commercial interest and bias.
 Promotional activities are not required to adhere to the same guidelines.
-For additional information, refer to the National Faculty Education Initiative free online training tool.

-What is ACCME?
+What is the ACCME?

 The Accreditation Council for Continuing Medical Education (ACCME) is the accrediting body for institutions and organizations offering continuing medical education.
 It establishes the policies guiding the development, planning, implementation and evaluation of CME activities.

 The Academy’s Commitment to Education

 The Academy’s CME program is designed to: